 MARC records are acquired and loaded for purchased collections when available.
 Recent acquisitions such as the U.S. Congressional Serial Set have had records loaded.
 Another priority is to identify record sources for non-depository electronic materials.
 Selected Department of Energy records have been loaded as a result.

 Subject specialists (including the Government Information Librarian) are also currently able to select electronic materials for cataloging.
 This, combined with the lack of timeliness in receipt of GPO’s records and uncertainty regarding whether specific publications or resources will be distributed through the depository program, often leads to confusion regarding internal MSU responsibilities for cataloging online materials.
-Reporting of fugitive documents to GPO ensures inclusion in the depository program, cataloging and distribution of records to other depositories, and inclusion in GPO’s digital archive.
+Reporting of unreported publications to GPO ensures inclusion in the depository program, cataloging and distribution of records to other depositories, and inclusion in GPO’s digital archive.
 As such, before cataloging of such materials is done at MSU, the Government Information Librarian should be consulted.
-The Government Information Librarian will then verify future receipt of records or report fugitive documents to GPO.
+The Government Information Librarian will then verify future receipt of records or report unreported publications to GPO.
 This benefits all depositories, and reduces duplication of effort in the MSU Libraries.
 The Government Information Librarian will focus on acquiring cataloging for electronic government publications or resources not within the scope of the depository program (for example Congressional Research Service reports).

 Most documents are housed in the separate US Documents collection, shelved by SuDoc number.
 The major exceptions to this are cartographic materials in print and electronic formats, most of which are housed in the Map Library, print Census material which are located on the first floor of the Main Library, and microfiche which are located on 2 West of the Main Library.
 Some documents are housed in subject collections as appropriate, including Main Library Reference and Special Collections.
 Depository documents are occasionally cataloged for the general collection.
 These decisions are made on a case-by-case basis and are exceptions to normal practice.

 Housing of non-depository government information publications is made on a case-by-case basis, with preference given to collocation of materials in the Documents collection.